 - Engage in sound ethical practice while exhibiting a high degree of professionalism

-The Bachelor of Science in Public Health Program seeks to instill and reinforce the public health profession’s core values:
+The BS in Public Health program seeks to instill and reinforce the public health profession’s core values:

-The BSPH degree program draws on courses in ethics, environmental sciences, biology, mathematics, health care administration, social sciences, and the humanities alongside epidemiology, biostatistics, health behavior and promotion, health communication, policy, and global health.
+The BSPH program draws on courses in ethics, environmental sciences, biology, mathematics, healthcare administration, social sciences, and the humanities alongside epidemiology, biostatistics, health behavior and promotion, health communication, policy, and global health.

 Public Health courses include: